 The selling price of the Nano is one lakh (equal to USD 2,500 or EUR, 1500) (Schuster & Holtbrugge, 2011).
 Below figure is the cost-efficient innovations for the Nano.Figure 6: Cost-Efficient Innovations for the Nano (Schuster & Holtbrugge, 2011)3.

-2 External FactorsThe external factor to the succes of a merger is the cultural differences between the companies.
+1.2 External FactorsThe external factor to the succes of a merger is the cultural differences between the companies.
 As suggested by the Iankova (2013), in his research on the success factors of a merger, his said that in accordance with the hypothesis of cultural difference, that in its most general from suggest the difficulties, the cost and the risks associated with the cross-cultural contact increase with the increase of the cultural differences between two individual, group or organisations by Hofstede (1980).
 From that statement, it clearly shows that the control mechanism is related to the behavioral and performance of the acquired company.
 Hence, the companies should decrease the formal control on operational decision-making level in order to improve the cultural differences.
 Based on the analysis, Tata Motors cultures is differ deeply from Jaguar Land Rover.
 For examples, the primary language of Tata Motors is Hindi and the most popular religion is Hindu at rough 80% Hinduism (Crawford, 2016).
 While the primary language of Jaguar Land Rover is English, and the most popular religion is Christian.

 Moreover, the values and beliefs of Tata Motors also different with Jaguar Land Rover.To accomplish this desired requirement, communication will be very important, and Tata Motors will have to maintain clear and open channels with all layers of the newly acquired company (Matr, 2013).
 This is where, both companies has to explain to their co-workers about the new objectives and the acquisitions between the companies.
 During this time, cooperation between managers and co-workers is very important in order to make sure all the process is run smoothly and effectively.
 Other than that, the external factor to the success of a merger is due diligence.
 Due diligence is defined as the investigative process of collecting and analyzing adequate, relevant data before making a decision, with the aim of understanding advantages, disadvantages and risks associated with a decision (Arslan, 2009).